 fbpx

-William & The Wind: The Story of William Kamkwamba
+William and the Wind: The Story of William Kamkwamba

-Enjoy this behind-the-story look at William Kamkwamba from Shannen Yauger, author of William and the Wind.
-This original illustrated storybook from The Good and the Beautiful Library is based on the story of William Kamkwamba, most commonly known as The Boy Who Harnessed the Wind.
+Enjoy this behind-the-story look at William and the Wind by Shannen Yauger.
+This original illustrated storybook from The Good and the Beautiful Library is based on the story of William Kamkwamba, most commonly known as “the boy who harnessed the wind.”

 Download these free coloring pages with images taken from William and the Wind.